Peer-Stevens/peer/use-case.md

 If the user has the app running in the background and a different app open, or has the phone locked:
 A push notification is sent instead.

-The notification that appears on the user's device states that the location that they have just walked by is highly accessible, and which direction it was given their heading (on their left, right, etc.) Only the highly accessibly locations that fall under the categories selected in the filter list are recommended via notifictioan the rest are ignored.
+The notification that appears on the user's device states that the location that they have just walked by is highly accessible, and which direction it was given their heading (on their left, right, etc.) Only the highly accessible locations that fall under the categories selected in the filter list are recommended via notification; the rest are ignored.
 There is a setting available to disable these notifications from each OS's respective notifications menu.

 ## Rating Use Case

 From the main view, a map of the area surrounding the user is displayed, and recommended locations have a pin that can be selected.
-Upon selecting a pin, the user is taken to a new view that contains the name of the location, a description of the location (from Google/Apple maps), that location's address, and an overall accessibility score from 0-5.
+Additionally, these places appear in a list underneath the map.
+Upon selecting a pin or list item, the user is taken to a new view that contains the name of the location, a description of the location (from Google/Apple maps), that location's address, and an overall accessibility score from 0-5.
 Below these fields are a set of fields labeled:

 -   Use of braille (if the user selected that they read braille)
 -   Font size on signs
--   Staff helpfulness  (if the user did not select that they dislike help from sighted strangers)
+-   Staff helpfulness  (if the user did not select that they dislike help from strangers)
 -   Navigability

 There is a "-" and "+" button to the left and right of the field, respectively.